MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 - As this point in time, Contoso configures the VM, starting with choosing a custom size by clicking change size, or they choose to take the default.
 - WVD is chosen as the VM name prefix for these pooled desktops.
-- For the virtual machine settings, since Contoso is creating the pooled servers in order to use the new Windows 10 multi-session functionality.
+- For the virtual machine settings, since Contoso is creating the pooled servers in order to use Windows 10 Enterprise multi-session functionality.
 They leave image source set to gallery, enabling them to select the Windows 10 Enterprise multi-session image for the VMs.
 - Based on the personas of the users from the Lakeside assessment, Contoso sets the total users to 150.
-- Other settings include the disk type, the ad domain join upn, an admin password, an option OU path to add the machines to, the virtual network and subnet to add the servers to.
+- Other settings include the disk type, the AD domain join UPN, an admin password, an option OU path to add the machines to, the virtual network and subnet to add the servers to.

 ![Configure virtual machines](./media/contoso-migration-rds-to-wvd/wvd-new-host-pool-configure-virtual-machines-alt.png)
 _Figure 13: Configuring virtual machines._